 Hence, in this study, we first introduce a new variant of CMABs called {\it observation-augmented CMABs (OA-CMABs)} wherein a decision-making robot can utilize extra outcome observations from an external information source.
-Then, we propose a robust measurement update step by applying probabilistic semantic data association (PSDA), which was developed for human-robot collaborative sensing \cite{wakayamaTRO} to deal with data validation problems like those described above.
+Then, we enable a robust measurement update step by adapting probabilistic semantic data association (PSDA), which was developed for human-robot collaborative sensing \cite{wakayamaTRO} to deal with data validation problems like those described above.
+This adaptation is a novel approach to CMAB-based decision making.
 Additionally, we introduce a generalized way to derive expected free energy (EFE) for active inference \cite{smith2022step}, which was recently shown to be a powerful approach for determining option selection strategies in bandit problems \cite{markovic2021,wakayamaICRA2023}.
-Our generalization can account for hidden parameters that are modeled via mixture distributions, which naturally appear as a result of using data validation techniques like PSDA.
-These proposed methods are validated in a simulated collaborative asynchronous search site selection scenario, and it is shown that when the PSDA measurement update process and generalized EFE-based active inference are used, the best search site can be identified with fewer iterations, leading to smaller cumulative regrets even when incorrect human semantic observations are provided with robots.
-For the remainder of the paper: Sec. \ref{sec: background} provides an overview of CMABs, data association methods, and active inference.
-Sec. \ref{sec: methodologies} then describes the problem setup and the PSDA measurement update process, and explains how to compute the EFE when a prior is a mixture distribution.
+Our generalization accounts for hidden parameters modeled via mixture distributions, which naturally appear when using data validation techniques like PSDA.
+These methods are validated in a simulated collaborative asynchronous search site selection scenario.
+The results show that using the PSDA measurement update process with generalized EFE-based active inference identifies the best site with fewer iterations than conventional baselines, leading to smaller cumulative regrets even when incorrect human semantic observations are provided to robots.

+For the remainder of the paper: Sec. \ref{sec: background} provides an overview of CMABs, data association, and active inference.
+Sec. \ref{sec: methodologies} then describes the problem setup and PSDA measurement update process, and explains how to compute the EFE for mixture prior distributions.
 In Sec. \ref{sec: simulation_study}, the simulation setup and the results are presented, followed by conclusions and future perspectives in Sec. \ref{sec: conclusions}.